 But according to sleep expert Sammy Margo, it could be as simple as eating the right foods before bed.

-Margo, author of The Good Sleep Guide, explained to the Mail Online how not only can certain foods help us drift off, but the wrong ones can keep us up.
+Margo, author of The Good Sleep Guide, revealed how not only can certain foods help us drift off, but the wrong ones can keep us up.

 About a third of people struggle with insomnia, and judging by Margo’s suggestions, we should all be eating foods more likely associated with breakfast before bed - brinner, anyone?

 The five foods you should eat before bed: